Well Woman Exam & Contraception Specialist

 “3 weeks on, changing once a week, 1 week off, period. “

-So patient ministered pill/patch/ring, for the most part, are estrogen and progesterone.
+Those, for the most part, are estrogen and progesterone.
 They are much more effective than the other methods I first talked about.

-There can be some user error:
+There can be some user error, which may include forgetting:

-- forgetting to replace the ring
+- to replace the ring

-- forgetting to change your patch
+- to change your patch

-- forgetting to put the patch back on
+- to put the patch back on

-- forgetting pills and having to double up
+- pills and having to double up

 It certainly makes it less effective in the prevention of pregnancy and opens up a larger opportunity for unintended pregnancy.
-But then we moved to some longer-acting form the reversible contraceptives that are a little higher efficiency and prevention of pregnancy because there’s much less user error.

-- Intrauterine devices- IUDs
+- Intrauterine devices (IUDs)

-- subdermal implants (the rods that go in your arm)
+- Subdermal implants (the rods that go in your arm)

 These are what we call a longer-acting form of reversible contraceptives.
+Your practitioner places them in the office, and they can stay there for years.

 “The implant in the arm and most of the IUDs have progesterone in them.”